This article relates only to the industrial/mechanical industry!

 There is no need for PLM.
 The documentation no matter what format should be outside engineering and especially not in the CAD system.
 All engineering documentation should be archived and easily accessible in a standard format.

 The engineering deliverable or package is released to the document control group.
 They are mostly admin people that have a set process to release the documentation.
 They make it widely available in a format that is easily used.
 In the past it was the blue print, then microfiche and now with CAD in these three formats.

 Today engineering documentation come in three formats.

 1. The Drawing

-This can be manually created or with an electronic drawing package.
+This can be manually created or with an electronic drawing package such as Autocad.
 They are made up of separate non-associated orthographic views or a schematic, such as a floor plan.
 They will be released in the form of a PDF.
 PDF is the standard format for all drawings whether directly created from the CAD system or scanned from the original manual drawing.

 Enter the 3D model

 Today, the 3D model is used in a variety of ways.
 But in document control it is used as a pattern for CAM (CNC) or a variety of other manufacturing processes.

-The AID (Associate Information Document) Plus 3D model.
-The AID is created from the 3D model in a documentation module in the CAD package.
+3D model plus the AID (Associate Information Document).
+The AID is created from the 3D model in a documentation module in the 3D CAD package.
 In the beginning it replaced the drawing and was handled the same way.
 An original was printed on vellum or mylar and was used to create release prints it travels with the 3D model, hence, associated information document.
 Today, they are delivered as PDF.
-The AID can be a part or an assembly.
+The AID can be generated from a part or an assembly.

 3. The PMI

 This by far is the most convoluted of engineering documentation.
 It was devised to solve the problem of delivering AID prints.
-The was introduced by MBE (Model Base Enterprise).
+This was introduced by MBE (Model Base Enterprise).
 Even though the AID, based on the model, was the only way to get documentation out of 3D CAD, someone thought that this was a new concept.
 "Model" became a buzz word.

 Why MBE/MBD/PMI Will FAIL